-DC CONSTRUCTION TECHNOLOGY CAPSTONE R
+DC CONSTRUCTION TECHNOLOGY CAPSTONE PS

-Course: 947 Credit: 2 Duration: Year Grades: 12 Pre-Req: Senior Standing, Capstone Application, Advanced Construction Technology (945) Fee: \$40 plus project material fee HOME MAINTENANCE Course: 949 Credit: 1⁄2 Duration: Semester Grades: 11-12 Pre-Req: Junior or Senior standing
+Pre-Req: Senior Standing, Capstone Application, Advanced Construction

+Technology (945)

+Fee: \$40 plus project material fee

-This course is a continuation of advanced construction.
-The content learned in advanced construction will be the foundation for Construction Capstone.
-Students will continue to acquire knowledge and skills needed for the construction trades and related occupations.
-Students must be accepted into the Architecture, Construction, and Engineering Academy, enrollment is limited.
+This course is a continuation of Advanced Construction.
+The content learned in Advanced Construction will be the foundation for Construction Capstone.
+Learners will continue to acquire knowledge and skills needed for the construction trades and related occupations.
+Learners must be accepted into the Architecture, Construction, and Engineering Academy, enrollment is limited.
 Acceptance into the program will be by application.
 Expect to follow lab safety procedures.